Changrabandha: Border checkpoint

 Changrabandha is a land border checkpoint, on the Bangladesh-India border, being developed (in 2018) as an integrated checkpost (ICP) for the smooth movement of goods and people.
 The land port and checkpoint at Burimari in Lalmonirhat District of Rangpur Division is on the Bangladesh side of the border.

 There is a customs office for export/import at Changrabandha.

 CD Block HQ

 The headquarters of Mekhliganj CD block is at Nagar Changrabandha.

 Demographics

 As per the 2011 Census of India, Nagar Changrabandha had a total population of 4,483, of which 2,251 (50%) were males and 2,232 (50%) were females.
 Population below 6 years was 489.
 The total number of literates in Nagar Changrabanda was 3,172 (79.42% of the population over 6 years).

 Transport

-Changrabandha railway station is on the broad gauge New Mal-Changrabandha-New Cooch Behar line.
+Changrabandha railway station (station code CBD) and New Changrabandha railway station (station code NCBD) lies on the broad gauge New Mal-Changrabandha-New Cooch Behar line.
 A pair of DMUs have been introduced on this route from Siliguri to Changrabandha via New Mal Jn from 20 January 2016.
+Sealdah - New Alipurduar Padatik Superfast Express runs from New Changrabandha railway station.
 There is a train from New Cooch Behar to Siliguri Jn via Changrabandha.

 Changrabandha is on State Highway 12A.